-Derived from their shape, S-beam and Z-beam load cells are usually relatively simple designs in which the structure is shaped as an ‘S’ or ‘Z’, with strain gauges bonded to the central sensing area in the form of a Wheatstone bridge.
-S-Beam load cells can provide an output if under tension or compression and provide superior side-load rejection.
+Derived from their shape, S-beam and Z-beam load cells are usually relatively simple designs in which the structure is shaped like an ‘S’ or ‘Z’, with strain gauges bonded to the central sensing area in the form of a Wheatstone bridge.
+S-beams can provide an output if under tension or compression and provide superior side-load rejection.
 Applications include tank level, hoppers and truck scales.

 Bending beam load cells incorporate strain gauges that are bonded on the flat upper and lower sections of the load cell at points of maximum strain.
-These types of load cells are often used in multiple load cell applications, including tank or vessel weighing and for industrial process control systems.
-The load cells have a low profile design for easy integration into restricted spaces.
-These types of load cells are often used for low capacity applications and perform with excellent linearity.
+These types of sensors are often used in multiple force sensor applications, including tank or vessel weighing and industrial process control systems.
+Bending beams have a low-profile design for easy integration into restricted spaces.
+These types of cells are often used for low-capacity applications and perform with excellent linearity.
 One drawback of this design is that it must be loaded correctly to obtain consistent results.

-In this design, in order to maximise the shear effect, the strain gauges are bonded to a reduced part of the cross-section of the beam.
-The strain gauges are bonded at 45 degrees on either side of the beam in order to measure the shear strains.
-Used for medium-to-large capacities, the load cell has good linearity and is not as susceptible to extraneous loading, in particular to side loads.
+In this design, to maximise the shear effect, the strain gauges are bonded to a reduced part of the beam’s cross-section.
+The strain gauges are bonded at 45 degrees on either side of the beam to measure the shear strains.
+Used for medium-to-large capacities, the force sensor has good linearity and is not as susceptible to extraneous loading, in particular to side loads.

-The popular pancake type load cell is configured to operate in shear, offering a very low profile in a design that is easily environmentally sealed and is largely insensitive to off-axis loads.
+The popular pancake-type load cell is configured to operate in shear, offering a shallow profile in a design that is easily environmentally sealed and is largely insensitive to off-axis loads.

-For high reliability applications, the pancake style load cell also easily accommodates dual, electrically separated strain bridges.
-The high stiffness tension-base enables the measurement of tensile forces, which stiffens the load cell structure in compression and allows the incorporation of over-range limiting stops for compression applications.
+For high-reliability applications, the pancake-style sensor also easily accommodates dual, electrically separated strain bridges.
+The high stiffness tension-base enables the measurement of tensile forces, which stiffens the structure in compression and allows the incorporation of over-range limiting stops for compression applications.

 Platform and Single Point Load Cells (Dual Beam)

-This type of load cell is used in commercial and industrial weighing systems.
-Single point load cells provide accurate readings regardless of the position of the load on the platform.
+This type of force sensor is used in commercial and industrial weighing systems.
+Thanks to their dual cantilever design, they are insensitive to bending moments providing high-accuracy readings and stability, regardless of the position of the load on the platform.

 Canister Load Cells

-Canister load cells are used for single and multiple weighing applications.
-Many canister designs incorporate an all-stainless steel construction and are hermetically sealed to withstand frequent wash down or damp/wet conditions.
+Canister sensors are used for single and multiple weighing applications.
+Many canister designs incorporate an all-stainless steel construction and are hermetically sealed to withstand frequent wash-down or damp/wet conditions.

-Low profile load cells can be compression or tension/compression type designs.
+Low-profile force sensors can be compression or tension/compression type designs.
 Mounting holes and female threads are provided for easy installation.
-These types are often used in weighing research and development activities and for in line force monitoring.
+These types are often used in weighing research and development activities and for inline force monitoring.

 Often, low profile multiple-bending designs incorporate four spokes at 90-degree intervals, where strain gauges are wired to cancel out off-axis moment-induced strains.